-For participants residing in the European territory and in countries participating in the Creative Europe programme, the enrollment Area is defined by the country of residence.
+For participants living in the European territory and in countries participating in the Creative Europe programme, the enrollment Area is defined by the country of residence.

 For European citizens living outside Europe, nationality applies.

-Kintai Arts (Lithuania) will organize the selection for the Yellow Area, and will host in Vilnius (Lithuania) the semi-final event for this area.
+Kintai Arts (Lithuania) will organise the Yellow Area selections, and will host in Vilnius (Lithuania) the semi-final event for this area.

 Yellow Area Countries

 Lithuania – Finland – Sweden – Estonia – Latvia – Denmark – Iceland – Ukraine – Moldova – Norway – Georgia – Armenia – Belarus